johntrigg/obsidian-notes/Red-Teaming/CHECKLIST  & CHEATSHEET.md

 Persistence Post-Exploitation CheatSheet
     1. Autoruns, Cronjobs, Scheduled Tasks
-	    1. You can have these reference other persistence mechanisms (ie have a Cronjob that references a service backdoo)
+	    1. You can have these reference other persistence mechanisms (ie have a Cronjob that sets up a service backdoor in addition to being its own backdoor)
-    2. Consider usin
+    2. Consider using password bind shells
-	    2. Can Google Dork for S3 buckets, exact matches.
+	    1. Multiple people can use these
+	3. Have persistence mechanisms reference each other, and enable each other
+	4.